latlio/cad_subtyping/README.md

 Jason C Kovacic
 Paul O'Reilly

-This paper has been submitted for publication in Nature Medicine
+This paper has been submitted for publication in Arteriosclerosis, Thrombosis, and Vascular Biology (ATVB).

 ![](/figures/main_figure.png)